chicheongweng/bxn-exchange-design/README.md

 5. **Notification:**
     - The Notification Service consumes the `OrderCreated`, `TradeExecuted`, and `WalletUpdated` events to notify the user about the order status, trade execution, and wallet balance update.

-#### Example Flow 2: Product Management
+#### Example Flow 2: Portfolio Management

-1. **Product Creation:**
+1. **Portfolio Creation:**
-    - An admin sends a `POST /api/products` request to the Product Service to create a new product.
+    - An admin sends a `POST /api/Portfolios` request to the Portfolio Service to create a new Portfolio.
-    - The Product Service creates the product and publishes a `ProductUpdated` event.
+    - The Portfolio Service creates the Portfolio and publishes a `PortfolioUpdated` event.

-2. **Product Update:**
+2. **Portfolio Update:**
-    - The admin sends a `PUT /api/products/{id}` request to update product details.
+    - The admin sends a `PUT /api/Portfolios/{id}` request to update Portfolio details.
-    - The Product Service updates the product and publishes a `ProductUpdated` event.
+    - The Portfolio Service updates the Portfolio and publishes a `PortfolioUpdated` event.

-3. **Product Deletion:**
+3. **Portfolio Deletion:**
-    - The admin sends a `DELETE /api/products/{id}` request to delete a product.
+    - The admin sends a `DELETE /api/Portfolios/{id}` request to delete a Portfolio.
-    - The Product Service deletes the product and publishes a `ProductUpdated` event.
+    - The Portfolio Service deletes the Portfolio and publishes a `PortfolioUpdated` event.

-4. **Product Quantity Update:**
+4. **Portfolio Quantity Update:**
-    - The Product Service consumes the `TradeExecuted` event to update the quantities of products owned by the user.
+    - The Portfolio Service consumes the `TradeExecuted` event to update the quantities of Portfolios owned by the user.
-    - The Product Service publishes a `ProductUpdated` event.
+    - The Portfolio Service publishes a `PortfolioUpdated` event.

 5. **Notification:**
-    - The Notification Service consumes the `ProductUpdated` event to notify users about product updates.
+    - The Notification Service consumes the `PortfolioUpdated` event to notify users about Portfolio updates.

 6. After updating the wallet balances, the Wallet Service publishes a `WalletUpdated` event.